tdewolff/minify/README.md

 - lowercase all identifiers except classes, IDs and URLs to enhance gzip compression
 - shorten MS alpha function
 - rewrite data URIs with base64 or ASCII whichever is shorter
-- calls minifier for data URI mediatypes, thus you can compress embedded SVG files if you have that minifier attached
+- calls minifier for data URI mimetypes, thus you can compress embedded SVG files if you have that minifier attached

 It does purposely not use the following techniques: